Lamb Shift in Light Muonic Atoms - Revisited

-A relativistic nonperturbative calculation of these effects is desirable, and has been performed in part \cite{carroll}.
+A relativistic nonperturbative calculation of these effects is desirable, and was performed in part \cite{carroll}.
 Since some problems with the hyperfine structure of the 2s state have been mentioned, no further comments will be given here.
+The more recent result of a relativistic nonperturbative calculation of these effects in hydrogen \cite{Indelicato} agrees quite well with the results presented here.